natecraddock/zf/README.md

 ## Features

-* zf ranks matches on filenames higher than matches on the complete path
+* matches on filenames are ranked higher than matches on the complete path
-* each whitespace-delimited query term is used separately to refine search results
+* refine search results with whitespace separated query terms
 * simple TUI interface that highlights matched ranges in results
-* smartcase: when the query contains no uppercase letters case-insensitive matching is used
+* smartcase: case insensitive unless the query contains uppercase letters
-* the ranking algorithm is packaged as both Zig and C libraries for integration with other projects
+* Zig and C libraries for the zf ranking algorithm
+* also functions as a general purpose fuzzy finder

 ## Docs